bartvanerp/SPSsite/content/disciplines/mathematicalbackground/mathematicalbackground_probability_definitions.md

       alt="Simulation of double toin coss."
     />
     <figcaption class="numbered">
 Simulation of an experiment consisting of flipping two coins.
 On the left, we observe the number of times that each of the outcomes occurs.
-On the right, we apply the freuquentist definition to estimate the probability of event $A = \{ hh \}$ at each trial.
+On the right, we apply the frequentist definition to estimate the probability of event $A = \{ hh \}$ at each trial.
 Only after about 500 coin tosses, the estimated probability converges to $1/4$.
     </figcaption>
   </figure>
 </div>

 ### Example: Frequentist vs Bayesian perspective